Moggina Jade

-Moggina Jade is a 2008 Indian Kannada-language drama film directed by Ramadas Naidu starring Baby Shrisha, Master Aniruddh, Pavitra Lokesh, Rajesh Nataranga, Sringeri Ramanna and Malathishree.
+Moggina Jade is a 2008 Indian Kannada-language drama film directed by Ramadas Naidu starring Baby Shrisha, Aniruddha Sastry, Pavitra Lokesh, Rajesh Nataranga, Sringeri Ramanna and Malathishree.

 The film was screened at the Indian Panorama section of the International Film Festival of India and the International Children's Film Festival in 2007.

 Plot

 Moggina Jade, which is a plaited jasmine braided hair extension, is traditionally worn by small girls in Southern Karnataka.
 Priya is denied her jasmine braid since her mother Rekha is modern and against Priya wearing it.
 Although her father Raghavendra was traditional, he changed after marrying Rekha.
 Her paternal grandmother Sarasamma hands the jasmine braid to her son Raghavendra, but the maid Nagarathna ends up getting it.
 Priya ends up getting isolated from her family and befriends a gypsy she meets on the road.
 How her family finds her and allows her to wear the jasmine braid forms the rest of the story.